Our UX writing style follows our in-product voice principles.

 In general, don’t use punctuation marks in place of words (e.g., "&" instead of "and" or "@" instead of "at").
 And, don’t use them as design elements, or for anything purely stylistic in purpose.

-For punctuation within blocks of code, use the Code typography component to differentiate the code from other written text.
+For punctuation within blocks of code, use the

 Don’t use ampersands (&) in UI copy.
 Instead, spell out the word “and.”